joinpursuit/Pursuit-Core-Web/react_2/unit-testing/README.md

 * If a parameter is passed in that is NOT an array, return null
 * When an array is passed in, the function DOES return an array
 * The array is the same length as the one that was passed in
-* Finally, it returns the right value
+* Finally, it returns an array where each value has been squared.

 These are four test cases that are all related to the `squareArray()` function.
 So we should group them!
 I present to you: the `describe()` function.